pechkn/pechkn.github.io/notes/web.md

 finding specific servers and connecting to them, and **rendering engine**, which converts HTML document to acceptable view.

+**Cross-Origin Resource Sharing (CORS)** is an HTTP-header based mechanism that allows a server to indicate it' own domains from which browser is allowed to load resources.
+This mechanism makes possible secure cross-origin requests and data transfers between browsers and servers, and is implemented via preliminary request that checks if connection is possible.

+Important to note the **Open Web Application Security Project (OWASP)**, nonprofit foundation that works to improve the security of software.
+It monitors possible vulnerabilities in web and publishes their summaries regularly.
+OWASP is very useful information resource for web-developers.

 *Let's summarize*.
 There is one computer, that is used to access the website, let's call it *client*, and another, that hosts website, as we call it, *server*.
-The moment *client* enters some URL into browser, browser connects with DNS server, finds IP of server, related with entered in URL field domain name, and requests in format IP:port hypertext document using HTTP or HTTPS protocol, then renders received document and displays it.
+The moment *client* enters some URL into browser, browser connects with DNS server, finds IP of server, related with entered in URL field domain name, checks possibility of CORS connection and requests hypertext document using HTTP or HTTPS protocol in format IP:port, then renders received document and displays it.